BR0kEN-/cikit/docs/vagrant/wsl/README.md

   In short, it'll be missing if you install WSL from Windows Store and not by running the `lxrun /install /y` from `cmd.exe`.
 And it must be missing because `lxrun` - is legacy way to install WSL.
 At the moment this is [the issue in Vagrant](https://github.com/hashicorp/vagrant/issues/9298) and later it should be resolved so this step won't be needed.

-  Start PowerShell with administrative privileges executing this by pasting into the search bar.
+  Start PowerShell with administrative privileges by pasting this script into Windows search bar.

   ```
   cmd /c powershell "Start-Process powershell -Verb runAs"